 Value + fragility = maximum seller liability

-As a professional seller (watch retailer, secondhand dealer, online watch marketplace, or brick-and-mortar store shipping to VIP customers), you are responsible for the quality of the packaging you provide.
-Carriers routinely check for compliance in the event of disputes inadequate packaging = denial of compensation, even if you have insurance.
+As a professional seller (watch retailer, secondhand dealer, watch sales platform, brick-and-mortar store shipping to VIP customers), you are responsible for the quality of the packaging you provide.
+Carriers systematically check for compliance during disputes : inadequate packaging = denial of compensation even if insurance has been purchased.

-Chrono24 emphasizes: "Use plenty of bubble wrap to protect your luxury watch all the way to its new owner’s wrist. " These numerous packaging steps may seem excessive, but they’ll help you avoid making a mistake that could end up costing you dearly.
+Chrono24 emphasizes: "Use plenty of bubble wrap to protect your luxury watch all the way to its new owner's wrist. " These numerous packaging steps may seem excessive, but they'll help you avoid making a mistake that could end up costing you a fortune.

-Even with perfect packaging that follows all recommended steps, there is no such thing as zero risk: organized theft in sorting warehouses, packages simply disappearing, or contents being swapped out by criminal gangs.
-This is why specialized ad valorem insurance for watches, with rates tailored to the professional watch industry, is critically important.
+Even with perfect packaging that follows all recommended steps, there is no such thing as zero risk: organized theft in sorting warehouses, parcels simply disappearing, or contents being swapped out by organized crime rings.
+This is why it is critically important to have ad valorem insurance specifically for watches, with rates tailored to the professional watch industry.

-Impact on the movement: movement, rotor, balance spring
+Impact on the mechanism: movement, rotor, balance spring

-Automatic mechanical movements contain components of extreme precision: a hairspring as fine as a human hair, an oscillating weight rotor mounted on microscopic ball bearings, and bridges assembled with a tolerance of just a few microns.
-A violent impact during automated sorting can disrupt the hairspring, warp the rotor, or crack a bridge, rendering the watch inoperable without any visible external damage.
+Automatic mechanical movements contain extremely delicate parts: a hairspring made from human hair, an oscillating weight mounted on microscopic ball bearings, and bridges assembled with a tolerance of just a few microns.
+A violent impact during automated sorting can disrupt the hairspring, warp the oscillating weight, or crack a bridge, rendering the watch inoperable without any visible external damage.

 Micro-scratches on the sapphire crystal, case, and bracelet

-Even when protected in its case, a watch that isn’t properly secured and shifts by just a millimeter during transport is subjected to repeated friction against the inner walls of the case.
-The result: micro-scratches on the sapphire crystal (despite its 9 Mohs hardness rating), circular scratches on the steel/gold/titanium bracelet, and premature wear on the ceramic bezel.
-On an €8,000 Rolex Submariner, these micro-scratches can reduce the resale value by 15–25%.
+Even when protected in its case, a watch that is not properly secured—and shifts by as little as one millimeter during transport—is subjected to repeated friction against the inner walls of the case.
+The result: micro-scratches on the sapphire crystal (despite its hardness of 9 on the Mohs scale), circular scratches on steel, gold, or titanium bracelets, and premature wear on the ceramic bezel.
+On an €8,000 Rolex Submariner, these micro-scratches can significantly reduce the resale value.

-Theft or tampering with the package: the number one risk when delivering a luxury watch
+Theft or tampering with the parcel: the number one risk when delivering a luxury watch

-Eurosender confirms: "Luxury watches are restricted by most shipping companies because they are valuable items that can be easily resold. " Common scenarios following a shipment:
+Eurosender confirms: "Luxury watches are subject to restrictions by most shipping companies because they are high-value items that can be easily resold. " Common scenarios following a shipment:

-- Package opened at the sorting warehouse, watch removed, package resealed with equivalent weight (stones, metal pieces)
+- Parcel opened at the sorting warehouse; watch removed; parcel resealed with items of equivalent weight (stones, metal pieces)

 - Replacement of an authentic watch with a counterfeit replica of the same weight and dimensions

-- Targeted theft following the identification of an external label bearing the words "Watch" / "luxury watch" / "watchmaking"
+- Targeted theft after spotting an external label reading "Watch" / "luxury watch" / "watchmaking"

-⚠️ CRITICAL Anti-Theft Rule: "Do not write anything on the outside of the package that might indicate there is a watch inside.
+⚠️ CRITICAL Anti-Theft Rule: "Do not write anything on the outside of the parcel that might indicate there is a watch inside.
 Label it 'Precision Instrument' or 'Mechanical Instrument,' but NEVER 'watch.'
-If your company name contains sensitive words (Vintage Watch Company), shorten it to 'VW Co.'
+If your company name contains sensitive words (e.g., Vintage Watch Company), abbreviate it to 'VW Co.'
 This risk mitigation technique reduces the risk of theft AND lowers insurance costs."

-Here is the complete list of professional equipment used by online watch retailers (Wristcheck, Watchfinder, Cresus, Chrono24):
+Here is the complete list of professional equipment used by e-commerce watch retailers (Wristcheck, Watchfinder, Cresus, Chrono24):

-- The watch does NOT move a millimeter in the case (shake test)
+- The watch does NOT move even a millimeter in its case (shake test)

-- Box wrapped in three layers of bubble wrap (minimum 10 mm)
+- Box wrapped in 3 layers of bubble wrap, minimum 10 mm thick

 - Triple-wall corrugated cardboard with a 3–5 cm margin on all sides